Position: Oppose Status: Accepting comments at US Department of State and US Department of Commerce

 Under the rule change, American-made guns, including semi-automatics like AR-15s, could easily find their way into the hands of crimnals and terrorists overseas.

 Comments are no longer being accepted.
 The comment period ended July 9, 2018.

 You can still contact your legislators and urge them to oppose the rule changes for firearm exports.

 Here’s what the proposed rule change will do:

-reduce transparency and reporting on gun exports; and
+- Reduce transparency and reporting on gun exports.

-transfer gun export licensing from an agency with a mission to promote stability, conflict reduction, and human rights, to an agency with a mission to promote trade and which lacks the resources to adequately enforce export controls.
+- Transfer gun export licensing from an agency with a mission to promote stability, human rights, and reduce conflict to an agency with a mission to promote trade and which lacks the resources to adequately enforce export controls.